 When the hamstrings are tight, they can contribute to SI joint dysfunction by pulling the hip bone backwards and down, out of its optimal position.
-(In fact, I think the hamstrings are the #1 most referenced muscle group, in all of the articles I’ve read about causes of SI joint dysfunction).

 The best way to keep muscles from getting tight, of course, is to stretch regularly.
 Ideally, you want to stretch after you’ve done your workout as well as a gentle cool-down.
 Your muscles will still be warm from your workout, but you want to bring your heart-rate down gradually, instead of just stopping.